Azure/data-product-batch/README.md

 ## What will be deployed?

 By default, all the services which comes under Data Domain Batch are enabled and you must explicitly disable them if you don't want it to be deployed.
+For more details regarding the services which will be deployed, please check [Domains](https://github.com/Azure/Enterprise-Scale-Analytics/blob/main/docs/03-datalandingzones/05-domains.md).

 <p align="center">
     <img src="./docs/media/DomainBatch.png" alt="Data Domain - Batch" width="500"/>